Social Login Setup

 Creating a new social login shortcode

-To create a social login shortcode click on social login in the Ultimate Member menu and click the add new button.
-On the new social login page you can decide which buttons to show and also apply some styling options which will alter how the buttons appear on your site.
-To output the buttons on your site all you need to do is copy the shortcode and add it to your site.
+To create a social login shortcode, click on social login in the Ultimate Member menu and click the Add new button.
+On the new social login page, you can decide which buttons to show and apply some styling options that will alter how the buttons appear on your site.
+To output the buttons on your site, you must copy the shortcode and add it to your site.

 Social registration forms

-This form is required to collect the required user details (for example Twitter does not pass over a user’s email address) so the user can complete the registration process.
-Once a social network account is connected to a user on your site the user will be logged in straight away when they come back to your site (as long as they are logged in to the social network on that browser).
+This form is required to collect user details (for example, Twitter does not pass over a user’s email address) so the user can complete the registration process.
+Once a social network account is connected to a user on your site, the user will be logged in straight away when they come back to your site (as long as they are logged in to the social network on that browser).

-The social login extension adds a new tab to the user account page called “social connect”.
-On this tab a user can connect/disconnect their social networks from their account.
+The social login extension adds a new tab to the user account page called “social connect.”
+Users can connect/disconnect their social networks from their accounts on this tab.